sinugarc/TFM/papers/Fortunatoetal2022.md

 * Experiment requirements: (Qiskit-Aqua provides all)
   * Real QP in qiskit and written in python
-  * Open-souce implementation of each QP
+  * Open-source implementation of each QP
   * Test suite of each QP

 * Experimental metrics:
   * Mutation score
-  * Mutation score without non executed mutants (maximun score d be achievable
+  * Mutation score without non executed mutants (maximum score d be achievable

-* Where needed the statistical test is Kruskal-Wallis non parametric test with 0.01 significance
+* Where needed the statistical test is Kruskal-Wallis non-parametric test with 0.01 significance

 * It takes more time for the creation of quantum mutants than classical ones, although the creation time for the mutated version is similar for both.
-  * QMut based on function calls instead of consntant or logical operators
+  * QMut based on function calls instead of constant or logical operators
   * Search for quantum gates

 * [Table III] & [Table IV] Mutant summary and scores